ewolff/microservice/README.md

 from multiple sources.
 However, this does not work at the moment.
 - Zuul is used to route HTTP requests from the outside to the different services.
+- Spring Cloud Config isn't used.
+It is disabled with spring.cloud.config.enabled=false in the bootstrap files.

 To run: